kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 Andrew Welch wrote <a href="https://nystudio107.com/blog/an-annotated-webpack-4-config-for-frontend-web-development">a ridiculously thorough article on setting up webpack.</a> Just like JS libraries and frameworks, webpack comes with a bit of a learning curve so it's worth a read.

 Addy Osmani wrote <a href="https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4">a pretty definitive article on JS performance</a>...give it a read as well.
-It discusses webpack stuff and code-splitting, along with other things like performance budgets, critical paths and testing/auditing tools.
+It discusses webpack and code-splitting stuff, along with other things like performance budgets, critical paths and testing/auditing tools.
 <h2>Other performance stuff</h2>
-Images are usually blamed for causing the most performance issues and Kevin Luecke mentions them in his article.
-But Osmani's article argues that JS may be the bigger performance headache because images only need to download while JS files have to download code, then parse and execute it.
+Images are usually blamed for causing the most performance issues and Luecke mentions them in his article.
+But Osmani's article argues that JS may be the bigger performance headache because images only need to download while JS files have to download, then parse and execute code.

 Whatever your opinion here, optimize your images as well as your JavaScript.
 This means doing things like:
 * using Photoshop  "export/Save for Web" your images.